Post

 Debian & Ubuntu

-For Ubuntu or Debian, enter the following commands in the terminal to install:
+For Ubuntu or Debian, run the following commands in a terminal:

 1